Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Sikelia is an all-suite Small Luxury Hotel property on the Island of Pantelleria.
 It’s spa retreat in the mountains for a great connection to nature.
 With rates that go $600+, it’s hard to go wrong at this lovely property.

 El Lodge Ski and Spa is a southern Spain mountain lodge that ranges from $500 to $700 during peak season.

 Rooms for the Park Hyatt Zurich are around $600 so it’s another solid option for using your Hyatt points and the property has received some pretty great reviews and it’s within walking distance of Lake Zurich.

-Room rates can be pretty reasonable at the Park Hyatt Tokyo with rates dipping close to $400. some complain that the property is a bit dated but the consensus is that it’s still a fabulous hotel.
+Room rates can be pretty reasonable at the Park Hyatt Tokyo with rates dipping close to $400, but that’s during the offseason.
+Some complain that the property is a bit dated but the consensus is that it’s still a fabulous hotel.
 While it’s on the lower side of where I like to use my points, I’d still consider this a good option, especially given its location.

 This is one of the most coveted Hyatt properties for award stays.
 It’s got a great location near the Sydney Opera house and puts right in the mix of Sydney.
 Rooms can go for $1,000 during peak season, offering fantastic value.

 As you can see the value from using your points at Hyatt category 7 properties can vary dramatically.
-Some of it depends on the location and other times it depends on the seasonality.
+Some of it depends on the location and most of the times it depends on the season.
 I personally like to only use my points at properties that offer maximum value but you should do whatever is best for you.